The disability service can provide a range of support and advice whether you are a prospective, new or current student.

-Medical evidence is required in order for support to be put in place at the University.
-It is also necessary if you need to make an application for Disabled Students' Allowances (DSA).
+You need to show medical evidence of your disability before we can put support in place for you at the University.
+You also need medical evidence to make an application for Disabled Students' Allowances (DSA).

 - be typed on headed paper, signed and dated